-Morpho melenaus reproduce by releasing chemicals or sex hormones called pheromones in their wings to attract females.
+Morpho melenaus reproduces by releasing chemicals or sex hormones called pheromones in their wings to attract females.

 The female’s eggs are fertilized and placed in a safe place.
-After nine days the eggs hatch.
-And it begins its process of transformation or metamorphosis from egg to adult.
+After nine days the eggs hatch and begin the process of transformation or metamorphosis from egg to adult.